crowdfavorite-mirrors/wp-widget-logic/readme.txt

 == Changelog ==

+= 0.55 =
+Restored a striplashes that vanished in 0.54 causing much grief.

+Translation: Spanish by Eduardo Larequi http://wordpress.org/support/profile/elarequi

+= 0.54 =
+Removed a WP 3.1+ function call, hopefully making it 2.8 compatible again.

+A little 'trim' of WL code to stop "syntax error, unexpected ')'" errors, which could occur if your WL was just a single space.
+Thanks to https://twitter.com/chrisjean for pointing this out.

+Translation support!
+Thanks to Foe Services Labs http://wordpress.org/support/profile/cfoellmann for the work on this and the German translation files.

+Added a 'widget_logic_eval_override' filter.
+This allows advanced users to bypass EVAL with a function of their own.

+= 0.53 =
+Accidentally released code with a terrible bug in it :-(

 = 0.52 =
 Two new features: optional delayed loading of logic (see Configuration under [Installation](../installation/)), and the ability to save out and reload all your site's widget logic into a config file